andrew-d-miller/pandas-challenge/README.md

 ![Fantasy](Images/Fantasy.png)

-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+Final report includes the following:

 ### Player Count